-I actually shot on this night with the Sony A7r II as well as the XT1.
-I might post some of those A7r II shots later but this XT1 shot just called out to me, the colors are a lot nice for obvious reason (It Fujifilm).
-One crazy thing about one of the Sony A7r II shots was you could actually read the letters on the street sign between that crack in the bridge.
-It’s unbelievable the resolution you can achieve.
-But for the sake of shooting for this blog and occasionally making smaller prints, I’m very happy with what you can do with the Fujifilm APS-C system and it has become my primary camera system.
-I just wish it could auto bracket more than one stop.
+I shot on this night with the Sony A7r II and the XT1.
+I might post some of those A7r II shots later, but this XT1 shot just called out to me; the colors are much nicer for obvious reasons (It is Fujifilm).
+One crazy thing about one of the Sony A7r II shots was you could read the letters on the street sign between that crack in the bridge.
+It’s unbelievable that you can achieve the resolution you want.
+But for the sake of shooting for this blog and occasionally making smaller prints, I’m very happy with what you can do with the Fujifilm APS-C system, which has become my primary camera system.
+I wish it could auto-brack more than one stop.

 Rainbow Bridge – XT1